 You can create a support package to provide to the Fortinet technical support team for troubleshooting.
 Creating a support package backs up your database, but clears all sensitive username and password fields.

-- 1. Go to Help > Create Support Package.
-The Create Support Package dialog box displays. - 2.
-In the Password box, enter your administrative password. - 3.
-In the Confirm Password box, enter your password again. - 4.
-Click Create Support Package.
+- 1. Go to Help > Create Support Package. - 2.
+In the Password field, enter your administrative password. - 3.
+In the Confirm Password field, enter your password again. - 4.
+Click Create.

-Change log 183
+Change log 181

 Change log